uprtcl/js-uprtcl/docs/guide/README.md

 ## Remotes

 \_Prtcl remotes are servers or connectors to Web3 networks that can store and update \_Prtcl content.
 Similar to the original concept of a web-server and URLs, they resolve object's unique ids into their current content.

+Remotes can be limited to data governance (CRUD operations) and/or may include data indexing to resolve queries.

 For Web2 applications \_Prtcl offers a NodeJS + DGraph headless CMS that can be deployed inhouse, or consumed directly from the cloud.